Role at FoxFuel: Account Executive

 What is the most frustrating question, comment, or feedback you get related to work?

 [Assuming I only handle social media] - “So, anyone can write tweets for someone right?”

 What was the first thing you failed at?

-If you could do anything other than advertising, what would it be?
+If you could do anything other than marketing, what would it be?

-What is the best memory you had from your childhood?
+What is the best memory you have from your childhood?

 I would say either any of the sleepovers I had at my best friend Annie’s house or the trips I took to South Africa to see my grandparents.
 I was extremely lucky to go on Safaris.

 I’ve been to some amazing countries, my biggest adventure will be in 2020 when I get married in England!

 Wow...this one is obvious and anyone who knew me in the fourth grade would agree.
 I was a competition swimmer at the time and wanted to be faster, so I got a haircut that stopped at my ears.
 Hilariously, my classmate Forrest Alverson had the same haircut, so for the remainder of the year, I was called Forrest accidentally if someone wasn’t looking at me face on.